Clipstone abuse: Children 'failed' by Nottinghamshire services

 A Nottinghamshire Safeguarding Children Board (NSCB) report found professionals "did not hear or understand complaints made by the children".

-There was also often "a willingness to disbelieve allegations".'Allowed abuse'
+There was also often "a willingness to disbelieve allegations".

 Robert Oldham was sentenced to 20 years after pleading guilty to 16 offences, including rape and indecent assault.